legendsland/legendsland.github.com/_posts/blog/en/2014-04-16-dont-make-half-promise.md

 ---

-I promised don't eat any takeout from local restaurant, specially those small and dirty.
+I promised never to eat any takeout from local restaurant, specially those small and dirty.
 Takeout food from those restaurants are not only junk food lack of nutrients but worse.
 They are not safe, maybe contain some harmful or chemical materials that would hurt you body.
 The best food to eat is cooked from yourself before you have a better choice, like moving into far more better city or country.